Randall and Hopkirk (Deceased): Casting

 The role of Jeff Randall, originally named Steven Randall, was considered for the comedian Dave Allen who had made Tonight with Dave Allen for Lew Grade's ATV.
-When Allen signed for the BBC attention turned to Mike Pratt who had appeared in a number of episodes of various ITC series and was deemed to be right for the part by the production team including Cyril Frankel, creative consultant on the series.
+When Dave Allen signed for the BBC, attention turned to Mike Pratt, who had appeared in a number of episodes of various ITC series, and he was deemed to be right for the part by the production team, including Cyril Frankel, creative consultant on the series.

-Marty Hopkirk proved more difficult to cast, and several actors were considered after scouring the pages of casting resource Spotlight.
-Frankel was at a new Italian restaurant in Soho, London and sitting at the next table was Kenneth Cope, with his wife, and Frankel thought he would be right for the part.
-Frankel told Monty Berman, directed a screen test and Cope got the part.
+Marty Hopkirk proved to be more difficult to cast, and several actors were considered after the creators scoured the pages of casting resources Spotlight.
+Cyril Frankel was at a new Italian restaurant in Soho, London and sitting at the next table was Kenneth Cope, with his wife, and Cyril Frankel thought he would be right for the part.
+Cyril Frankel told Monty Berman, and then directed a screen test, and Kenneth Cope got the part.

 Jean Hopkirk, not in the original concept, is portrayed by Australian actress Annette Andre.
 She was well known to the production team, having appeared in six episodes of The Saint as well as The Baron.
-She had been short listed for one of the lead roles in The Champions but lost to Alexandra Bastedo, reportedly at the whim of an American CBS executive.
+She had been short listed for one of the lead roles in The Champions, but lost to Alexandra Bastedo, reportedly at the whim of an American CBS executive.